Introducing Media PeerPool: A cost-saving solution for media platforms

-Media PeerPool shifts the CDN load back to the clients, following the principles of edge computing.
-By utilizing current web standards such as Media Source Extensions audio and video tags and WebRTC, the library is able to natively solve the challenges of peer-to-peer video streaming in the browser.
+Media PeerPool shifts the CDN load back to the clients, following edge computing principles.
+By utilizing current web standards such as Media Source Extensions, audio and video tags, and WebRTC, the library can natively solve the challenges of peer-to-peer video streaming in the browser.

 graph TD; A(CDN) --> B(Edge Server); B --> C(End-User); A --> D(Media PeerPool); D --> E(Peers); E --> C;

 |Network Performance||Improved||Depends on location of edge servers|

 |Integration||CDN agnostic||Requires specific CDN|

 |Scalability||Can handle millions of users||Limited by number of edge servers|

 Trackers are servers responsible for keeping track of the location and availability of files on the network.
 They monitor which peers have a specific file and track their location and latency.
 Libraries then use this information to locate available peers and establish connections.

 Libraries are client-side code that runs on the user's device.
 They communicate with the trackers to locate available peers and establish connections.
 They also handle the transfer of data between peers using WebRTC.
 By shifting the load from the CDN to the clients, libraries help reduce the load on the network and improve overall performance.

 Peer-to-peer systems are connections established between users' devices.
 They allow for direct data transfer between peers without needing a centralized server.
 This reduces the load on the network and improves overall performance.